oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 Please follow us [on Twitter @oktadev](https://twitter.com/oktadev) and subscribe to [our YouTube channel](https://www.youtube.com/oktadev) for more Spring Boot and microservices knowledge.

-You can also sign up for our [newsletter](https://a0.to/nl-signup/java) to stay updated on everything Identity and Security.
+You can also sign up for our [developer newsletter](https://a0.to/nl-signup/java) to stay updated on everything Identity and Security.